 I grew up playing word scramble games and I love them to this day.
-I recently wanted to find something that will give me and my kids something fun to do when they’re home from school, and I thought that word unscramble and anagram games were the perfect solution.
+I recently wanted to find something that would give me and my kids something fun to do when they’re home from school, and I thought that word unscramble and anagram games were the perfect solution.
 That being said, I also didn’t want to spend an arm and a leg on something the kids wouldn’t even like.
-So, I began to see what was available on the internet and, in the process, came across a AppGrooves.
-It’s a website with the top 10 app lists for just about anything you can think of and word scrambles was one of them.
+So, I began to see what was available on the internet and, in the process, came across AppGrooves.
+It’s a website with the top 10 app lists for just about anything you can think of and Word Scrambles was one of them.
 I’ll include a link.

 I decided to give a few of them a go and, sure enough, it was just like being a child again – except way more efficient because no game pieces are actually needed.
 I’ve been having so much fun teaching my kids about the games I grew up on, and I wanted to include my favorites here for you so maybe you can do the same with your family.

 Word Chums – Rating: 4.8, Downloads: 1M